Bhavita-Bhanani/bhavnas-savors/README.md

 # Bhavna's Savors

 A single-page website for **Bhavna's Savors**, a homemade snacks and mithai brand based in Karachi.
-Built as a static site — no build step, no framework, no dependencies beyond Google Fonts.
+Built as a static site,no build step, no framework, no dependencies beyond Google Fonts.

 ## Features